cwood821/til/notes/php/destructure-named-array-values.md

 # Destructure named array values in PHP

-To desctructure a value value from a named array, use this syntax:
+To destructure a value value from a named array, use this syntax:

 ```php
 $arr = ["ID" => 3];